-We introduced Database Access Control with this release, leveraging Access Control Policy and Environment Tier.
+We introduced Data Access Control with this release, leveraging Access Control Policy and Environment Tier.

 Some users suggested that they don’t want developers to access all databases in the production environment by default.
 This can be achieved by the DBA setting the

 Protected.
 But at the same time, the user wants to open access to some databases in this environment, which is possible by whitelisting those databases.